Battjmo/Resaled/README.md

 ![Index Image](https://github.com/Battjmo/GrailedClone/blob/master/app/assets/images/Index.png)

-The first thing a user sees on accessing the site is an index page of all the items available on the site.
+The first thing a user sees on accessing the app is an index page of all the items available on the site.
 There is also a header at the top of all pages in which the user can create an account or sign in if they already have one.
 A demo account is available for those who wish to experience the full functionality of the app more quickly.

 The index itself is made out of a flex box, which allows it to scale gracefully for multiple screen sizes, including mobile.
 Scaling this to work on any screen size took a lot of careful CSS work.